Murder of Santos Rodriguez

-On the morning of July 24, 1973, in Dallas, Texas, 30-year-old Dallas Police Officer Darrell L. Cain murdered Santos Rodriguez, a 12-year-old Mexican-American child.
+On the morning of July 24, 1973, in Dallas, Texas, 30-year-old Dallas Police Officer Darrell Lee Cain murdered Santos Rodriguez, a 12-year-old Mexican-American child.
 Officer Cain and Officer Roy R. Arnold were investigating reports of a burglary at a Fina gas station when they took Santos Rodriguez and his 13-year-old brother David Rodriguez from their home for an impromptu interrogation over the burglary.
 Cain shot Santos Rodriguez while conducting Russian roulette on the brothers in an attempt to force a confession from them.

-Cain was found guilty of murder with malice, and was sentenced to five years in prison.
+Cain was found guilty of murder with malice, and was sentenced to the minimum five years in prison.
 He was released on September 11, 1979, after serving the minimum two-and-a-half-year sentence.

 Parties involved

 Santos Rodriguez

 Santos Rodriguez was born on November 7, 1960, and was the child of Bessie Garcia and David Rodriguez.
 He was reported to have been 5 ft 10 in tall.
 At the time of his death, Santos and his brother lived with an adoptive grandfather, 84-year-old Carlos Minez, at 2921 N. Pearl St. in the Little Mexico neighborhood of Dallas.
 Their mother, Bessie, was serving a five-year sentence in the Goree women's unit of Huntsville State Prison.
-She had been convicted for the April 1971 killing of 62-year-old Leonard Brown, her boyfriend.
+She had been convicted for the April 26, 1971 killing of 62-year-old Leonard Brown, her boyfriend.
 Santos and his brother, David, were placed in the home of Minez, who had helped care for Bessie during her childhood, at their mother's request after her conviction.
 The three youngest Rodriguez siblings, Ruben, Robert, and Juanita, were placed in foster homes.

 Santos was a student at William B. Travis Elementary School at 3001 McKinney Ave.
 Santos and his brother, David, had previous run-ins with the law over shoplifting and truancy, and Santos was described by his teachers as naive and easily influenced, deep thinking, gentle and a fan of classical music.
 Teachers would also report to The Dallas Morning News that they "kept feeling all along that something was going to happen to those boys".
 Supervisors at the Pike Park Community Center where Santos played described him as someone who was willing to volunteer to help clean the park and community center.
 Santos played soccer at Pike Park, and friends described how he played as a starter and could kick a soccer ball halfway down a field.
 His mother reported that he enjoyed listening to the band Santana, and loved eating enchiladas and hotdogs.